RandyParedis/GraphDonkey/docs/Flowcharts.md

 at the top of the file, so they can be processed before all the other statements.

-They have a simple structure: a percentage sign (`%`) followed by a name, followed by an equals sign (`=`) or a colon (`:`), followed by a string or a name.
+They have a simple structure: a percentage sign (`%`) followed by a case-insensitive name, followed by an equals sign (`=`) or a colon (`:`), followed by a string or a name.
 They allow users to define some additional functionalities for their graphs.
 Please be aware that the percentage sign must be at the beginning of a line.
 They may be ended with a semicolon.

 Invalid preprocessor statements are ignored for now and the valid ones are:
 ```
-% TRUE: "Yes"           // The label for the edges when a condition is true
+// The label for the edges of a condition when it is considered true
+% True: "Yes"

-% FALSE: "No";          // The label for the edges when a condition is false
+// The label for the edges of a condition when it is considered false
+% FALSE: "No";

-% splines: "polyline"   // The graphviz graph splines attribute
+// The graphviz graph splines attribute, usually either 'polyline' or 'ortho'
+% splines: "polyline"

+// The value of the start node.
+When the value is a name and either 'no', 'off'
+//   or 'false' (case-insensitive), no special start node will be shown.
+% start: "start"
 ```